People

 In 2016, the University established a Sustainability Action Working Group, which includes student, academic, professional department, union and Unison representation.

-The group meet quarterly to plan, implement and review the University's sustainability and green agendas and targets.
 They advise and make recommendations to the university on all aspects of sustainability and help to promote social responsibility within the University.
 They implement and review sustainable policies and promote the engagement of the University’s curriculum and research with issues relating to sustainability and social responsibility.
 They recruit and appoint green champions and disseminate information to the wider University community.

 The Sustainability Action Working Group (Previously the Sustainability Advisory Forum) reports to the Safety, Health and Environment Committee.
 It has a number of members from the Students’ Union which highlights that sustainability is a high priority throughout the organisation.
 Currently, SAWG is working towards improvement in Environmental and Sustainability projects and aiming to improve WGU’s position in the People & Planet league table.